docker/docs/opensource/index.md

 [https://github.com/docker/docker.github.io/issues](https://github.com/docker/docker.github.io/issues).

-  This is similar to clicking **Request doc changes** on a published docs page, but if you manually file an issue you have to fill in links to the related pages.
+  This is similar to clicking **Request doc changes** on a published docs page, but if you manually file an issue you need to fill in links to the related pages.

 - Fork the documentation, make changes or add new content on your local